 - Turmeric may improve your muscle regeneration if you have had muscle injury in an accident, disease, surgery, etc. (Thaloor et al., 1999).

-20 Turmeric Uses: The weird and the wild and the *really*orange*
+20 Turmeric Benefits and Uses: The weird and the wild and the *really*orange*

 Turmeric has a long history of use in traditional medicine, particularly in the Indian culture.
-Turmeric may bring relief to many common problems.
+This root may bring relief to many common problems.

 - Use a turmeric paste for insect bites.
 Simply add a bit of water to dried ground turmeric and apply it to the bite.